kapdap/re-cvx-patches/README.md

-This repository contains patches to remove door animations in Resident Evil/Biohazard: Code: Veronica for PlayStation 2 and PlayStation 3 releases running on emulator or console.
+This repository contains patches to remove door animations in Resident Evil/Biohazard: Code: Veronica for PlayStation 2 and PlayStation 3 releases running on console or emulator.

 # Installation